DurgeshChallagonda/Zomato-landing-page/README.md

-#this is my zomato landing page
+# This is my zomato landing page

-##done with first commit
+## Done with first commit.